-Boomi for SAP: CDC flow set up guide
+Boomi for SAP: CDC Flow set up guide

 This guide describes how to configure the Change Data Capture (CDC) between Boomi for SAP (Producer) and Boomi Data Integration (BDI) (Consumer) using Boomi Event Streams.